pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-vectorized-execution.md

 1. **Improved CPU Utilization**: Processing data in batches minimizes the overhead associated with instruction fetchin and decoding, leading to better CPU utilization and improved performance.
 2. **Reduced Memory Access**: Data processed in vectors is more likely to be present in the CPU cache, reducing the need for memory access, which is often a performance bottleneck.
 3. **Reduced Branching**: Traditional row-based processing often involves conditional statements and branching, which can hinder performance.
 Vectorized execution minimizes branching, leading to more predictable and faster execution.
-## Implementing Vectirized Execution in TiDB
+## Implementing Vectorized Execution in TiDB
 TiDB leverages a memory layout similar to Apache Arrow to enable the execution of a batch of data at a time.
 This approach allows for efficient data processing, reducing overhead and improving performance.
 ### Columnar Memory Layout Implementation in TiDB
 In TiDB, the columnar memory layout is defined as a `Column`, and a batch of these `Columns` is referred to as a `Chunk`.
 The implementation of `Column` draws inspiration from Apache Arrow, ensuring efficient data processing.
 Depending on the data type they store, TiDB employs two types of `Columns`: